drvasanthi/RTL-Synthesis-Workshop/README.md

 The above code represents a 4:1 Mux.
 The same can be verified by synthesizing this design.

-Below figure shows the RTL simulation.
+Below figure shows the `RTL simulation`.

 ![image](https://user-images.githubusercontent.com/67214592/183260518-a9110eb9-f4f4-401f-9a0a-0e689fef0671.png)

-The figure below shows synthesized output of the above code.
+The figure below shows `synthesized output` of the above code.

 ![mux_generator_synth](https://user-images.githubusercontent.com/67214592/183264654-15a77aeb-cbe9-4aa6-a9cc-4618241b02ec.PNG)